-The overall length of any combination of vehicles must not exceed 20 metres or 22 metres for a rigid vehicle and simple trailer combination or any combination with a rear full trailer carrying a reduced width load overhang utilizing a certified underrun system, see the factsheet 13c section on full trailers for details.
+The overall length of any combination of vehicles must not exceed 20 metres or 22 metres for a rigid vehicle and simple trailer combination or any combination with a rear full trailer carrying a reduced width load overhang utilizing a certified underrun system, see Heavy trailers and combinations for details.

 Rear axis (RA) is the point at which the vehicle rotates about during a turn.
 If the vehicle has only one non-steering axle, the RA is at the centre of that axle.

 If the vehicle has a tandem axle set with only non-steering axles in its rear axle set and each axle has an equal number of tyres on it, the RA is midway between the centres of the axles.

 If the vehicle has a tandem axle set with only non-steering axles in its rear axle set and one axle has twice as many tyres on it as the other axle, the RA is positioned two-thirds of the distance from the lesser tyred axle towards the greater tyred axle.

 If the vehicle has a non-steering triaxle set in its rear axle set, the RA is midway between the extreme axles of the set.

 If the vehicle has one steering axle in its rear set together with one non-steering axle, the RA is at the non-steering axle.

 If the vehicle has one or two steering axles in its rear set together with two non-steering axles, the RA is midway between the extreme non-steering axles of the set.

 If the vehicle has one or more retracting axles in its rear set together with one or more non-retracted axles, the RA is midway between the extreme non-retracted axles of the set.

 If the vehicle has a quad-axle set with steering axles, the rear axis is as below: